 H.L. has a strong entrepreneurial streak with USD millions raised in the mainland market.
 He was an early employee at Ele.me, the leading delivery app in China that was bought by Alibaba for over US$9 billion, and founder of a dating app.
 Previously he was in engineering at Peugeot Citroen in Europe and China.
 An extremely high achiever, he is a master of growth hacking, especially in the Asia market.
 Recognized twice in the People’s Daily as a top overseas entrepreneur returnee.
 He has a B.A. from Shanghai JiaoTong University.

 Ted has over 20+ years of experience in cross-border investments in real estate, technology, healthcare, and banking.
-He was previously the CEO of a Singapore based investment holding company for the largest privately owned hospital group in Japan.
+He was previously the CEO of a Singapore based investment holding company focused on healthcare real estate.
 He is a former Senior Executive at Leucadia National Corporation (now Jefferies Financial Group), a Fortune 500 investment holding company.
 Prior to Leucadia, he was the Financial Controller for global sports brand Salomon & Taylor Made Co., Ltd. (acquired by Adidas), where he was responsible for the IPO of the Japan Subsidiary.
 Ted began his career at Nikko Securities where he focused on structured financing and cross-border M&A in collaboration with the Blackstone Group.
 Ted is an advisor and board member to listed and private Asian, European, and US companies.
 He has an A.M. from Harvard University.

 Frank is an experienced software specialist with 20+ years of hands-on coding, consulting, and management, of various applications including web frameworks, mobile apps, factory automation, chip firmware, and embedded devices.
 He is currently leading a systems integration program to develop the next generation of in-vehicle infotainment and connected services for one of the world’s largest auto manufacturers.
 Previous successfully exited startups include SMIC and Centrality Communications.
 He received his B.A. in computer science from UT Austin.